evanx/redex/test/case/webServer/README.md

 One can replicate much of the functionality of Nginx for example, e.g. by implementing processors as required and wiring these anyhow.

-As further use-case examples, we intend to implement processors to support HTTP redirect, proxy, load balancing, caching and HTTPS termination.
-While each of these processors is relatively simple, clearly their composition can be quite useful.
+As further use-case examples, we intend to implement processors to support HTTP redirect, URL rewrite, proxy, load balancing, caching and HTTPS termination.
+While each of these processors is relatively simple, clearly their composition can be useful.

 While a custom Node script can achieve a desired process on its own, it is interesting to enable a custom server to be composed via configuration.
 Naturally custom Node processors can leverage third-party `npm` modules e.g. ExpressJS "middleware."